 One reason for low enrollment of girls is that parents do not like to send girl students to schools where teachers are not female.
 Thus there is disparity, because schools are far, they are not nearby.
-So when the schools are distant, females are not allowed to go to teach to schools far across.
+So when the send same distallowed to go to teach to schools far across.